 Ms Helen McKelvie

-Helen is an Associate of NIODA Consulting and a member of the teaching staff on the Master of Leadership and Management (Organization Dynamics) offered by NIODA.
+Helen is NIODA Consulting Lead and a member of the teaching staff on the Master of Leadership and Management (Organization Dynamics) offered by NIODA.
 She provides coaching and consulting services in leadership development and organisational change.

 Helen brings over 25 years of experience working in organisations to her practice as an organisational coach and consultant.
 Her roles as; internal planning consultant, policy and project manager, and lawyer in workplaces in both the public and private sectors have provided her with a first-hand understanding of the challenges and complexity of organisational life.